This article will show you how to set up Network Glue for an IT Glue organization.

 - To collect VMware information, you can choose to add Admin or read-only credentials.
 If you choose to add read-only credentials, you must ensure that this user has access to all clusters.
 If the user does not have access to some clusters, they will not be discovered.

-- In addition to adding host credentials, you can choose to add vCenter credentials too.
+- In addition to adding host credentials, you use your vCenter credentials to log into individual hosts.